 Inheritance Act 1975 Claims

-The Inheritance Act allows certain people to make a claim against an estate if they believe reasonable financial provision has not been made for them.
-This includes spouses, civil partners, former spouses who have not remarried, children, dependants, and cohabiting partners.
+The Inheritance (Provision for Family and Dependants) Act 1975 allows certain people to make a claim against an estate if they believe reasonable financial provision has not been made for them.
+This includes:

 Resolution Options

 If a dispute does arise, mediation is often a cost-effective and less adversarial alternative to court.
-Direct negotiation between parties or arbitration (where an independent arbitrator makes a binding decision) are also options.
-Court proceedings should be considered a last resort, as they can be lengthy and expensive.
+Mediation allows parties to discuss their concerns with the help of a neutral third party and can lead to creative solutions that a court might not order.
+Direct negotiation between parties is also possible, and in some cases, arbitration—where an independent arbitrator makes a binding decision—may be appropriate.
+Court proceedings should be a last resort, as they can be lengthy, expensive, and emotionally draining.

 Cost and Time Considerations